Professor of Electrical Engineering-Systems

 Dr. Beerel's research interests include a variety of topics in CAD and asynchronous VLSI design.
 He has been a member of the technical program committee for the International Symposium on Advanced Research in Asynchronous Circuits and Systems since 1997, was program co-chair for ASYNC'98, and was general co-chair for ASYNC'07.
 Dr. Beerel was recipient of a VSoE Outstanding Teaching Award in 1997 and the VSoE Junior Research Award in 1998.
 He received a National Science Foundation CAREER Award and a 1995 Zumberge Fellowship.
 He was also co-winner of the Charles E. Molnar award for two papers published in ASYNC'97 that best bridged theory and practice of asynchronous system design, was co-recipient of the best paper award in ASYNC'99, and winner of the best paper award in ASYNC'2014.
 He was the 2008 recipient of the IEEE Region 6 Outstanding Engineer Award for significantly advancing the application of asynchronous circuits to modern VLSI chips.

 My primary interest is in VLSI and computer-aided design for digital VLSI systems.
-Our emphasis is asynchronous and timing resilient designs, including logic and high-level synthesis, power and performance analysis, and formal verification, library development, and physical design flows.
+Our primary emphasis is asynchronous and timing resilient designs, including logic and high-level synthesis, power and performance analysis, and formal verification, library development, and physical design flows.
 We are aggressively applying these design alternatives and CAD tools to the design of both high-performance and low-power systems.
+Other research projects include enhancing metrics for hardware security and the acceleration of training of sparse neural networks.

 - 1989 Princeton University Charles Ira Young Memorial Tablet and Medal